ministryofjustice/bichard7-next-tests/README.md

 This creates a `./workspaces/e2e-test.env` file (which is ignored by Git).

-4. Add `export AWS_URL="none"` to the environment variables file.
-5. Source the environment variables file:
+4. Source the environment variables file:

 ```bash
 . ./workspaces/e2e-test.env
 ```

-6. Run your test(s) with AWS Vault.
+5. Run your test(s) with AWS Vault.

 ```bash
 # For example, to run a feature against E2E Test environment: